Ceasar/Encyclopedia/src/adler_1966.rst

     We stipulate "learning" to mean the process of acquiring knowledge (in the everyday sense).
 (Foregoing skill_).

     The two ways of learning are instruction_ and discovery_.
+The two may help each other.

 .. _learning_curve: